mne-tools/mne-python/doc/source/contributing.rst

     ln -s <path to mne-python>/mne ~/.local/lib/python2.7/site-packages/mne

-   Also for the mne python scripts:
+   Also for the mne-python scripts:

-    ln -s <path to mne-python>/bin/mne /usr/local/bin
+    ln -s <path to mne-python>/bin/mne /usr/local/bin/mne

    Since you make a symbolic link to the local directory, you won't require root access while editing the files and the changes in your working